hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 }
 ```

-# **k field Dictionary**
+## k field Dictionary

-This dictionary defines the boundary conditions and initial set up for the turbulent kinetic energy k, expressed in m<sup>2</sup>/s.
+This dictionary defines the boundary conditions and initial set up for the {term}`turbulent kinetic energy <Turbulent kinetic energy>` $k$, expressed in m<sup>2</sup>/s.
 The *internalField* was initialized with a uniform value in the entire domain.
 The remaining fields were set as shown below:

 * **Air and Outlet patch**: the condition was set to *inletOutlet*, which corresponds to the *zeroGradient* condition, with the exception of the case in which the velocity vector next to the boundary is directed inside the domain.
 In the latter case it switches to a *fixedValue* condition.
 * **Inlet patch**: in this case the assigned boundary condition was *fixedValue*.
 The corresponding value was the one assigned to the internalField.